VanessaSticher/Project-Template/README.md

     ├── └── tables          # Folder contains all figures created as part of the project └── master.do           # File runs all code in the `code` folder.
 The master file can be a Stata do-file, R script, Python file, or a bash script.
 ```

+Depending on the scope of a project, subfolders are useful or even necessary.
+For example, if you have a lot of code, you might want to have subfolders in `code`, e.g. `code/cleaning` and `code/analysis`.
+Or if you have a project with many parts, you might want to have a subfolder for each part in the `code` folder, the data folders, and the output folders, e.g. `code/experiment_1`, `raw/experiment_1`, `working/experiment_1` etc.

+## Usage

 ### Archive
 The `archive` folder is the folder, in which you throw everything you think you will no need anymore (but you are not sure enough to delete it).
 An archive folder is not necessary, but in my experience useful to prevent having many old versions of code and data in the `code` and `data` folders (especially if you do not have a good system for version control).